CHILD PROTECTION AND Safeguarding

 THE PREVENT DUTY AND RADICALISATION

+We believe that children should be given the opportunity to explore diversity and understand Britain as a multi-cultural society; everyone should be treated with respect whatever their race, gender, sexuality, religious belief, special need, or disability.
 We aim to build pupils’ resilience to radicalisation by promoting fundamental British values and encourage our children to debate and challenge extremist views in a safe environment.

 All staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
 All staff have annual Prevent training so they are aware of what to look out for in terms of changed behaviours, use of language and/or interest in certain topics, able to identify children who may be vulnerable to radicalisation, and know what to do when they are identified.